CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 Where CIPLE A2 fits

-You need the CIPLE A2 certificate at the time of your citizenship application — not during the Golden Visa period itself.
-However, given that CAPLE exam sessions are limited (May, July, November), planning your exam date well in advance of your intended citizenship application is essential.
+You need the CIPLE A2 certificate at the time of your citizenship application - not during the Golden Visa period itself.
+Because CAPLE exam sessions are limited, the safest approach is to pass CIPLE before you are legally ready to file, but not to confuse passing CIPLE with citizenship eligibility.

 What Is the CIPLE A2 Exam?